openMF/mifos-x-containers/README.md

 Quick Deployment tool for having a running, non persistent Mifos X environment for demonstration purpose.
 These are samples for quick demo setup, they don't have persistence storage.
 And they use the lastest version of Apache Fineract and Mifos Web App.

+Don't use in production before doing software hardening and TLS certificate.

 This have been tested using:

 Linux Ubuntu 22.04 LTS